 Reading is a vital part of your child's homework.
 Please check your child's reading diary on a daily basis and sign the diary when the reading has been completed.
 Some nights your child may have pages/chapters from a book, other nights your child may have phonic sheets to read to teach new concepts in reading.

 Extra-Curricular Activities

 Year 4 are offered a range of extra-curricular activities.
-Please check notes that go home or the website to keep you up to date on what is available for your child.
+Please check the website to keep you up to date on what is available for your child.

 Absences